The Church (band): 2008–2011: Shriek, Untitled #23, ARIA Hall of Fame induction, 30th anniversary

-In February 2010, the band announced that they would be celebrating their thirtieth anniversary with an acoustic tour entitled "An Intimate Space".
-In a unique programme, the band chose one song from each of their many albums and performed them in reverse chronological order.
-The shows included a 28-page program and the Deadman's Hand EP, which included more unreleased material from the Untitled #23 sessions and some tracks specifically shaped by Powles for the release.
-The US leg of the tour spanned April and May, including a performance of "Under the Milky Way" on KUSI News in San Diego.
+In February 2010, the band announced that they would be celebrating their thirtieth anniversary with an acoustic tour entitled An Intimate Space.
+The shows included the Deadman's Hand EP, which contained more unreleased material from the Untitled #23 sessions and several other tracks.

-In October, Second Motion Records re-released six early Church albums in the US, with bonus tracks and extensive liner notes by Willson-Piper, along with the Deep in the Shallows singles collection.

 On 27 October 2010, the Church were inducted into the Australian Recording Industry Association Hall of Fame by media commentator George Negus, while young pop singer Washington performed "The Unguarded Moment".
 After their acceptance speech, the band performed "Under the Milky Way" and "Tantalized".
-In November and December, they continued with the Australian leg of their "An Intimate Space" tour.

-The band travelled to the US once again in February 2011 in full electric mode for the "Future Past Perfect" tour, performing three albums in their entirety: Untitled#23, Priest=Aura, and Starfish.
-Sold-out dates were played in Los Angeles, San Francisco, Seattle, Chicago, Alexandria, Philadelphia, New York, Foxborough, and Atlanta.
-This tour was the first on which the band was augmented onstage by the Australian multi-instrumentalist Craig Wilson, from the band ASTREETLIGHTSONG.
+The Church travelled to the U.S. once again in February 2011 in full electric mode for the Future Past Perfect tour, performing three albums in their entirety: Untitled #23, Priest=Aura, and Starfish.
+This tour was the first on which the band was joined onstage by the Australian multi-instrumentalist Craig Wilson, from the band ASTREETLIGHTSONG.
+A previous show on 17 December 2010 at the Enmore Theatre, Sydney, was filmed and made available to stream online.

-On 10 April 2010, The Church further celebrated their 30th anniversary with a special show entitled "A Psychedelic Symphony" at the Sydney Opera House, which had been a year in preparation.
+On 10 April 2010, the band celebrated their 30th anniversary with a special show entitled "A Psychedelic Symphony" at the Sydney Opera House, which had been a year in preparation.
 Accompanied by conductor George Ellis and the George Ellis Symphony Orchestra, the concert was performed to a sold-out 2,000+ capacity crowd and was recorded and filmed.
 A DVD and double CD were released by Unorthodox in June 2014, the band's first official live album.
-The show was also broadcast on the Australian music TV channel MAX during October 2011.
+The show was also broadcast on the Australian music TV channel MAX in October 2011.

-In December 2010, they concluded the "Future Past Perfect" tour with a dozen Australian dates.
-Their show of 17 December at the Enmore Theatre, Sydney, was filmed and is available to stream online.